Gabriel-Marino/marino-ic21-rps/README.md

 # About

-For a better undestandment you can read this [article](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.86.036112) where from the main idea comes, or one of the followings:
+For a futher undestanding you can read this [article](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.86.036112) where from the main idea comes, or one of the followings:

 - [The rock–paper–scissors game and the evolution of alternative male strategies](https://www.nature.com/articles/380240a0)